 - Architecture - students will continue to refine and develop their analytical drawing skills, a key skill for architectural drawing.
 Students will also explore lino printing amongst other techniques

 Assessment at Key Stage 3: Within a unit of work a minimum of two pieces of students’ work receives a written comment and two pieces receive a written comment and a curriculum level.
 At the end of the unit the students’ work receives a summative curriculum level and a written comment.
 The written comments reflect the strengths of the work and identify areas where students can improve further.
-Students are responsible for setting personal targets every term, relating to the assessment criteria in the unit of work.

-Key Stage 3 - Graphics, Textiles & Food
+Year 7 to Year 9 - Graphics, Textiles & Food

 Within Art & Design students gain the opportunity to develop their skills by designing and making products for themselves and target markets within 3 subject areas: Graphics, Textiles and Food.
 The department prides itself on developing the use of new technologies; smart materials, laser cutting, 3-D printing and the latest Adobe Photoshop software.
 Computer aided design and manufacture are central to activities the students participate in.

 The aim is to develop individuals who can solve problems, think independently and create products that are well designed and beautifully made.
 Students are taught in groups of approximately 24; they work both individually and co-operatively.

 Key Stage 3 students are assessed during their project work and at the end of each project.
 Each rotation has a set of subject specific objectives and assessment criteria.
 Students are given an assessment booklet and are made fully aware of the assessment criteria at the start of each module.
 This information is then recorded and used for periodic reporting of progress via grade cards.
 Current projects for the year are as follows:

 - Graphics: Book Cover – Students get to grips with some of the design basics such as typography and colour theory.
 They will then develop and design a book cover using their own photos and Adobe Photoshop software.